hhas/iris-script/README.md

 * greatly improve error reporting, both in parsing and evaluation

 * handler overloading/multiple dispatch

+* should `to` and `when` operators use `to...do...done` instead of `to...run do...done`?
+It is rare that a handler will run only a single command, and `to...run...` reads unnaturally in practical use when combined with `do...done` block.
+This disrupts the consistency found in other operators which take an action to execute, where a single command or block of commands can be used interchangeably (though this is still available via the underlying `'to'` command; it is only ).
+The alternative is to replace the `run` keyword with one that reads more naturally, c.f. the "then" in `if...then do...done`.

 * allow handler signature to specify custom piped-input-to-arguments mapping, e.g. in `foo; 'add'`, if `foo` command outputs a list of 2 numbers, it would be better if the `add` handler takes the first number as default value for its `left` parameter and second number as default value for `right`; currently the first command's output is always passed as first argument to the second, which is fine for handlers that use a single-dispatch OO calling convention that neatly fits the pipeline metaphor (e.g. `trim_text {the_text, which_ends}`), but less so for rules with multiple parameters of equal importance (e.g. `add {left:number, right:number}`) or where the natural order of parameters wants the 'input' value to appear later in the parameters record (e.g. `replace_text {text_to_find, with_text, in_text}` wants to put it last; `bar; items 1 thru 10; fub` would also elide an explicit `...of VALUE` in favor of using the previous command's output, mapping down to `'items' {start, stop, of_value: default {input, any_collection}`)